areski/django-audiofield/README.rst

     :target: https://pypi.python.org/pypi/django-audiofield/
     :alt: License

 Django-Audiofield is a simple app that allows Audio files upload, management and conversion to different audio format (mp3, wav & ogg), which also makes it easy to play audio files into your Django application.

-we are using the HTML5 and Flash audio player SoundManager2_
+We are using the HTML5 and Flash audio player SoundManager2_

 .. _SoundManager2: http://www.schillmania.com/projects/soundmanager2/